 - Increases your event-specific conditioning.

-You may think all the lifting and cardio you've done in your life—or in a base-building phase—is enough to prepare you for the sprint-drag-carry medley.
+You may think all the lifting and cardio you've already done is enough to prepare you for the sprint-drag-carry medley.
 And it might be.
-But it also might not be enough.
-No matter how conditioned or strong you are, you'll definitely do better—and feel better—if you trained for that specific event than if you didn't.
+However, no matter how conditioned or strong you are, you'll do better—and feel better—if you trained for that specific event.

 3. Don't Lift Too Heavy, Too Fast